Glibovac: History

-In 1919, archaeologists from the Art History Archive in Belgrade discovered remains of an ancient Roman town on the site of the current village.
-In a field near the hamlet of Bubanj, 375 coins were found dating from the reigns of Septimius Severus (193-211AD) and Volusianus (251-253AD).
+The name of Glibovac originates from a Serbian word for mud.
+The oldest mention of Glibovac dates to 1784 by an Austrian spy crossing the area.
+In 1919, archaeologists from the Art History Archive in Belgrade discovered remains of a Roman town on the site of the village.
+In a field near the hamlet of Bubanj, 375 coins were found dating from the reigns of Septimius Severus (193–211 AD) and Volusianus (251–253 AD).